BinarySoftware/Mole/README.md

 Great thanks to PorridgeBear for his IMVS project - I updated it to work with swift 4.2 and based this app mostly on it.

-Mole is released under [the MIT Licence](http://opensource.org/licenses/MIT).
+Mole is released under GNU General Public License